Canadian Fundamentals Of Nursing Potter

 • Diagnostic testing: Interpreting and utilizing results from various diagnostic tests to inform treatment.

 2. Diagnosis: Based on the assessment data, nurses identify actual or potential health problems.
 This involves analyzing the information collected and formulating nursing diagnoses, which differ from medical diagnoses.
 Nursing diagnoses focus on the patient's response to illness or health challenges.
-For example, a medical diagnosis might be "pneumonia," while a nursing diagnosis might be "ineffective airway clearance."
+To give you an idea, a medical diagnosis might be "pneumonia," while a nursing diagnosis might be "ineffective airway clearance."

-3. Planning: This step involves developing individualized care plans tailored to the patient's unique needs and goals.
+3. Planning: This step involves developing individualized care plans designed for the patient's unique needs and goals.
 Planning includes:

 • Setting priorities: Identifying the most pressing health problems.